 People from different parts of the country come to visit the ashram and must be on the Haridwar tourist places list.

-Distance from Haridwar Railway Station: 3 km
+Distance From Haridwar Railway Station: 3 kilometers

 Haridwar darshan is all finding a peaceful corner and making a divine connection with the Almighty.
 Seek all the peace and solace at the Shanti Kunj, one of the best places to visit in Haridwar.
 The ashram is the perfect place that offers teachings about values in life.
 Programs conducted in the ashram teaching the art of living is one of the prime attractions there.
 Not just Hindus but people from different religions visit the ashram to learn about the different truth of life.

-Distance from Haridwar Railway Station: 7.9 km
+Distance From Haridwar Railway Station: 7.9 kilometers

 Mostly visited by people who seek safety and well being of their near and dear ones, Gau Ghat makes for a popular destination on your Haridwar sightseeing trip.
 The ghat is the perfect place to seek divine intervention sitting by the banks of the Ganga river.
 Located in the vicinity of Subhash Ghat, Gau Ghat is also known as the place where ashes of Mahatma Gandhi, Jawaharlal Nehru, and Indira Gandhi were immersed.

-Distance from Haridwar Railway Station: 1.6 km
+Distance From Haridwar Railway Station: 1.6 kilometers

-Distance from Haridwar Railway Station: 1.1 km
+Distance From Haridwar Railway Station: 1.1 kilometers

-8. Neel Dhara Pakshi Vihar – For all the birders
+8. Neel Dhara Pakshi Vihar – For All The Birders

 A perfect place to enjoy a day out with family and friends, Neel Dhara Pakshi Vihar is known for spotting of migratory birds, especially in winter months.
 Located close to the Chandi Devi Temple, the nature park makes a perfect outing for the birders.
 Apart from bird watching, travelers indulge in other activities here as well.
 You can actually go trekking and marvel at the stunning Shivalik Himalayas that loom large over the park region.
 Siberian Crane is a migratory bird often spotted inside the park region.
 Watch out for them!

-Distance from Haridwar Railway Station: 3.5 km
+Distance From Haridwar Railway Station: 3.5 kilometers

 Rajaji National Park is a major tourist attraction in Haridwar.
 Encompassing of 3 major districts of Uttarakhand – Haridwar, Dehradun, and Pauri Garhwal, this wildlife reserve is an absolute treat for the wildlife enthusiasts.
 Famed as the second tiger reserve of Uttarakhand, Rajaji National Park comprises of Rajaji, Motichur, and Chilla Wildlife Sanctuaries.